nozoeli/adaptiveBiclustering/README.md

 # adaptiveBiclustering
-R codes for paper 'A Likelihood Method for Submatrix Localization'
+R codes for paper 'A multiscale scan statistic for adaptive submatrix localization'

 'shabalin.R' The code for Algorithm 1 (LAS algorithm) in the paper.